Chiasmocleis ventrimaculata: Diet

-The diet of the Chiasmocleis ventrimaculata is mostly ant based.
+The diet of Chiasmocleis ventrimaculata is mostly ant based.
 They are also known to feed on mites.

-Reproduction and Life Cycle
+Reproduction and life cycle

 The eggs are deposited into large temporary ponds which form because of the rainy season.
 Their clutch size is typically around 400 eggs per clutch.
 These eggs will hatch 36 hours after fertilization.
-Immediately after fertilization, the frogs will hatch and remain motionless in a vertical position with their head up under the water.
+Immediately after hatching, the frogs will remain motionless in a vertical position with their head up under the water.
 After 24 hours, they shift their position from a vertical to a diagonal of 45 degrees, still remaining motionless.
 After 48 hours, they begin to move.
 The froglets will leave the water after 3 weeks.
-These tadpoles are a nearly uniform pale brown.

-These tadpoles can be observed at different depths in shallow water (about 60 cm deep) and they form big, nearly motionless aggregations, in which each individual is positioned in the same direction.
+These tadpoles can be observed at different depths in shallow water (about 60 cm deep) and form big, nearly motionless aggregations, in which each individual is positioned in the same direction.
 The main diet of these tadpoles seems to be detritus from decomposing litter and insects.

 Mating

-The Chiasmocleis ventrimaculata prefer breeding in temporary ponds in the forest.
-During the mating season, there is a change in the frog’s behavior.
+Chiasmocleis ventrimaculata prefers breeding in temporary ponds in the forest.
+During the mating season, there is a change in the frog's behavior.
 Instead of being nocturnal, these frogs become active both during the day and at night.
 The males will begin to chorus, or sing, during this period of time as well.

 These frogs are explosive breeders.
 During the rainy season, these frogs are found in groups of hundreds of individuals.
 After the first substantial rainfall (above 60 mm), males will begin to appear in nearby ponds of water and start to call.
 These choruses will first begin on land within leaf litter, and later from floating leaves and twigs.
 The females will reach the ponds by nightfall and these choruses will go on for the next day and night.
 On the third morning, the frogs will leave the pond which has been filled with clutches of eggs.
 There is a preliminary calculated sex ratio of 12 males to 1 female.
 In general, reproductive activities were highest at the beginning of the rainy season and decrease rapidly after November.

-Mate Searching Behavior
+Mate searching behavior

-Males will make calls during the breeding season that consist of a series of short pulses (7-8 per second).
-The frequency range for these calls falls within 5.120 - 6.960 Hz.
+Males will make calls during the breeding season that consist of a series of short pulses (7–8 per second).
+The frequency range for these calls falls within 5.120–6.960 Hz.
 These males will move so that their vocal sacs are elevated so that females will be able to hear their calls.

 Mating occurs during most of the day but particularly from 8:00 pm to 4:00 am.
 The females that are attracted to the males will move into the water towards the males, and the males will then jump into the water to perform amplexus.
-The males do not vocalize during amplexus, and amplexus will last up to 30 minutes.
+The males do not vocalize during amplexus, and this lasts up to 30 minutes.